darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## colorfulness tab

 input red/green/blue
-: these sliders allow the saturation of the red, green and blue channels to be adjusted separately.
+: these sliders allow the saturation of certain colors in the image to be adjusted, depending on how much red, green or blue components those colors contain.
+For example, adjusting the _input red_ slider will affect the saturation of colors containing a lot of red much more than colors containing only a small amount of red.

 normalize channels
 : If this checkbox is selected, try to keep the average amount of overall saturation in the image constant between the input and output images.